Ankermoor Primary Academy

 It is the applicant’s responsibility to provide any supportive information required in order for the application to be assessed against the published admissions criteria, the Academy will not seek to obtain this information on behalf of the applicant.

-The Academy uses the Local Authority’s Geographical Information System (GIS) to calculate home to school distances in miles.
+The Local Authority uses a Geographical Information System (GIS) to calculate home to school distances in miles.
 The measurement is calculated using Ordnance Survey (OS) data from an applicant's home address to the main front gate of the school.
 The coordinates of an applicant's home address is determined and provided by the Local Land and Property Gazetteer (LLPG) and OS Address Point data.